muni-town/weird/CONTRIBUTING.md

 Meaning, that all independent contributors retain ownership of their contributions, albeit non-exclusively.
 In other words, your contributions belong equally to the Weird project as they do to you.

+Furthermore, as a consequence of our [Polyform Countdowm License Grant](https://polyformproject.org/licenses/countdown/1.0.0/), all code releases older than two years are solely licensed as Blue Oak Model License v1.0, i.e. no longer dual-licensed.

 ## Q&A

 #### What is a "Contributor License Compromise"